tauamendonca/payflow-NLWT/README.md

 ## The project

-This project is meant to save your bills by reading their barcode and warning you if there's any bills nearing it's pay date.
-Some functionalities are meant to be added as a challenge in the end of the event.
+This project is meant to save your bills by reading their barcode through the camera using Firebase machine learning.
+It uses social login through Firebase and contain some animations.
+Also, there are some functionalities that are meant to be added as a challenge in the end of the event.

 Right now: Starting development of this project, following the second day of class.